arkalim/obsidian-vault/Notes/AWS Solutions Architect Associate/Elastic Container Service (ECS).md

 	- Ex.
 Reference sensitive data in **Secrets Manager** or **SSM Parameter Store**

 ## ECS Services
-- An ECS Service is a collection of ECS tasks that perform the same function
+- An ECS Service is a **collection of long-running ECS tasks** (eg. web application) that perform the same function
 - We can use ALB to send requests to these tasks
 - **Service CPU Usage** or the **SQS queue length** for a service are used for scaling
 - Diagram